Nationals vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Zack Wheeler (6-4) will take the mound for the Phillies, his 17th start of the season.
+- Ranger Suarez (2-2) will take to the mound for the Phillies and make his 10th start of the season.

-- In 16 starts this season, he's earned a quality start in nine of them.

-- Wheeler will look to finish five or more innings for the fifth start in a row.
+- Suarez has pitched five or more innings in seven straight games and will look to extend that streak.

-- He has four appearances this season with zero earned runs allowed out of his 16 chances this season.
+- He has one appearance with no earned runs allowed in nine chances this season.

 |Opponent